ElsiKora/ESLint-Config-ElsiKora/README.md

    ```
 7. **Submit a Pull Request**: Create a PR against the original project repository.
 Clearly describe the changes and
    their motivations.
 8. **Review**: Once your PR is reviewed and approved, it will be merged into the main branch.
-Congratulations on your
-   contribution!

 </details>